drhsqlite/fossil-mirror/www/env-opts.md

 `TMPDIR`: Names the temporary file location to SQLite.

-`USER`: Name of the default user account if the local or global `default-user` setting is not present.
-The first environment variable found in the environment from the list `FOSSIL_USER`, `USERNAME` (Windows), `USER`, and `LOGNAME` is the user name.
-If none of those are set, then the default user name is "root".

-`USERNAME`: Name of the default user account if the local or global `default-user` setting is not present.
-The first environment variable found in the environment from the list `FOSSIL_USER`, `USERNAME` (Windows), `USER`, and `LOGNAME` is the user name.
-If none of those are set, then the default user name is "root".
+`USER`: Name of the logged in user on many Unix-like platforms.
+Used as the fossil user name if `FOSSIL_USER` is not specified.
+See the discussion of Fossil Username below for a lot more detail.

+`USERNAME`: Name of the logged in user on Windows platforms.
+Used as the fossil user name if `FOSSIL_USER` is not specified.
+See the discussion of Fossil Username below for a lot more detail.

 `USERPROFILE`: On Windows, the location of temporary files.
 The first environment variable found in the environment that names an existing